• Skip to Content

 Layne Anspach is visiting lecturer in music in chamber music at the Indiana University Jacobs School of Music.

 In addition to chamber music, Anspach performs regularly as a freelance musician in orchestras across the Midwest.
 He is currently fourth horn in the Terre Haute Symphony Orchestra.
-An avid recitalist, he has performed dozens of unique recitals around the U.S. He performs on a Sorley Horn and is a Sorley Horns Artist.
+An avid recitalist, he has performed dozens of unique recitals around the U.S.

 • Faculty Directory